 Shrimp remoulade is a classic New Orleans appetizer that appears to have been created in the early 20th century by a chef at Arnaud’s.
 It’s simply boiled shrimp tossed with remoulade and served over fresh lettuce greens.
 Now known as Shrimp Arnaud, it’s still on the menu there today.

 Remoulade is a cold sauce/condiment that has its origins in France, which is probably why it’s so popular in Creole cooking because that cuisine has roots with French settlers in the New Orleans area.
 It most closely resembles tartar sauce which is classically paired with fish and seafood.

 Remoulade always has a mayonnaise base with something pickled such as cornichons or capers added.
 Other ingredients often include herbs, garlic, scallion, mustard, Worcestershire, horseradish and ketchup.

 How to Make Shrimp Cocktail with Sriracha Remoulade:

 Here’s everything you’ll need to make this recipe along with how to prep.
 See the shrimp cocktail recipe card below for the exact quantities.

-- Mayonnaise: We love Duke's which is considered the mayonnaise of the South but you can use your favorite.
+- Mayonnaise: We love Duke’s, which is considered the mayonnaise of the South, but you can use your favorite.
 A reduced-fat mayonnaise will work if you want to save some fat grams and calories.
-However, keep in mind that reduced-fat products often have more additives than full-fat.
+However, remember that reduced-fat products often have more additives than full-fat.

-- Capers: Capers are the green, unripened flower buds of the caper bush.
-They're available near the pickled products area of your grocery store.
+- Capers: Capers are the caper bush’s green, unripened flower buds.
+They’re available near the pickled products area of your grocery store.
 No capers?
 No problem!
 You can use chopped pickles instead.